01 Dec

 Protecting Africa’s Wildlife Through Smart Development: Mining, Infrastructure & Foreign Investment Done Right

-Africa is home to the planet’s most iconic wildlife — majestic elephants, powerful lions, elusive leopards, and vast migratory herds that define the continent’s wild soul.
+Africa is home to the planet’s most iconic wildlife.
+Majestic elephants, powerful lions, elusive leopards, and vast migratory herds that define the continent’s wild soul.
 But behind the breathtaking safaris and scenic savannas lies a pressing truth:

 Wildlife habitats are under threat from unchecked development.